SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 And that's all there is to it!
 You've successfully rendered a list of orders on the account page using Symfony and the LemonSqueezy API.

-Next: Let's make some improvements to our API error handling.
+Next: Let's make some improvements to our API error handling, because it's getting annoying to manually debug errors.